suryansh-code1/portfolio-landing-78901/README.md

    cd portfolio-landing-page
    ```

-2. **Open the HTML File**:
+2. **Open the Portfolio**:
-   Open `index.html` in your web browser to view the updated portfolio landing page.
+   Open `index.html` in your web browser to view the portfolio.

 3. **Toggle Dark Theme**:
-   Click the theme toggle button located in the header to switch between light and dark modes.
+   Click the theme toggle button located at the top right corner of the page to switch between light and dark themes.

-4. **Scroll to Experience Animations**:
+4. **Explore Animations**:
-   Scroll through the sections to see the smooth fade-in animations as they appear.
+   Scroll through the sections to experience the subtle animations as they come into view.

-## Files Created

-- `index.html`: The main HTML file containing the structure of the landing page.
-- `styles.css`: Updated CSS file with styles for the dark theme, modern design elements, and responsive layout.
-- `script.js`: JavaScript file to handle the theme toggle functionality and fade-in animations.

 ## Contributing

-Feel free to fork the repository and submit pull requests for any improvements or additional features.
+Feel free to submit issues or pull requests for any enhancements or bug fixes.

 ## License